MizouziE/web-with-mizouzie/content/articles/tried-working-at-30000ft.md

 ### Project #1

 This is a work project, fresh Laravel app that I spent the previous few days designing and laying out the models and database structure for.
 I had to start some basic tests as I'd kept everything fairly loose while figuring out what kind of relationships the models all needed between them.
-Now that I was more settled, it was time to write the tests to ensure that further changes don't break unexpected things.
+Now that I was more settled, it was time to write the tests to ensure that further changes don't break things.

 So I write my first test, easy enough.
 Goes green after not too many errors.
 Second test the same.
 Then I want to refactor early to avoid repeating myself in populating the database with data and an authenticated user.
 I'd done this before I'm sure, what I believe I need is: